Life & Works of Brian Alan Burhoe – All About Us & More

 Dad (Albert Chester Burhoe, b.
 South Brookfield, Nova Scotia) had been a soldier in the Algonquin Regiment, Canadian Army in Holland — a farm boy, lumberjack and carpenter before he enlisted.

 Mum (Edna Claxton, b.
 Hull, Yorkshire) grew up on the family canal boat and worked as a bus conductress on the double deckers during the War.
-She arrived in Canada (at the historic Pier 21, Halifax) on January 7, 1946, with 300 other English war brides on the “Reunion Ship” Stavangerfjord.
+She arrived in Canada (at the historic Pier 21, Halifax, of course) on January 7, 1946, with 300 other English war brides on the “Reunion Ship” Stavangerfjord.

 When I was 4, my parents sold the house and we moved to West Yorkshire, England, for four years.